-Bonnie not only wrote the first book on physical fitness, she followed it up with 18 more!
+Bonnie not only wrote the first book on children’s fitness, she followed it up with 15 more!
 She’s created six exercise albums, hosted the first regular exercise spots on national television, had her own syndicated television show, and set up hundreds of exercise and fitness programs in schools, hospitals, camps, factories, prisons, mental institutions and social clubs.

-Bonnie established the first active pre- and post-natal programs in the United States, the first diaper gym and swim program (more than 500,000 babies have learned to swim the Prudden way), the first coed exercise programs, the first exercise classes for the elderly, many of the first YMCA and Girl’s Club programs for girls and women, the first "dry" ski school and the first physical fitness class and mother-baby swim-and-gym classes for infants.
+Bonnie established the first active pre- and post-natal programs in the United States, the first diaper gym and swim program (more than 500,000 babies have learned to swim the Prudden way), the first coed exercise programs, the first exercise classes for the elderly, many of the first YMCA and Girl’s Club programs for girls and women and the first “dry” ski school.
+Bonnie established the first mother-baby swim-and-gym classes for infants.

 In 1976, Bonnie’s life’s work took a surprising turn.
 While checking a woman who’d been receiving the trigger point injection therapy developed by President Kennedy’s former White House physician Dr. Janet Travell, Bonnie discovered that she could relieve the woman’s pain by applying external pressure to those same trigger points.
 Months later, after studying anatomy books and experimenting with friends, Bonnie introduced Myotherapy to the world.
 In her book, Pain Erasure: The Bonnie Prudden Way, published in 1980, she carefully outlined how Myotherapy could successfully eliminate 95 percent of all pain.
 Followed in 1984 by Bonnie Prudden’s Complete Guide to Pain-Free Living, and in 1985 by her Fitness Guide for the After 50 Crowd, it launched the next phase of her work.